 Can a Living Trust Help You Achieve Your Estate Planning Goals

-ASK AN ESTATE PLANNING LAWYER AT THE STRAZZULLO LAW FIRM
+ASK AN ESTATE PLANNING LAWYER AT THE STRAZZULLO LAW & ASSOCIATES, PLLC

 One word describes the value of a living trust: FLEXIBILITY.

 A living trust is often the perfect tool to manage property while you are alive and to transfer property after your death.
 A living trust avoids probate and protects your assets from estate taxes.
 And a living trust can be used to help elderly people qualify for Medicaid under the Medicaid spend-down formula.

 To learn more about revocable or irrevocable living trusts and which is the proper estate planning tool for you, contact an experienced New York estate planning lawyer at the Strazzullo Law & Associates, PLLC.
 We help families find estate planning solutions for every legal need.